-The amount of assets acquired under finance leases was \$3,599 million for the year ended December 31, 2017 and \$1,041 million for the year ended December 31, 2018.
+The amount of assets acquired under finance leases was \$1,041 million for the year ended December 31, 2018.
+In addition, starting from this year, increase in right-of-use assets has been described in "15.
+Lease Transactions" following the application of IFRS16.